Mexico at the Olympics

 Mexico first participated at the Olympic Games in 1900 and has sent athletes to compete in every Summer Olympic Games since 1924.
 Mexico has also participated in several Winter Olympic Games since 1928, though has not yet won any medals in the Winter Olympics.

+At the 1932 Summer Olympics, Gustavo Huet made history as the first Mexican medalist, earning silver in the men's 50 metres small-bore rifle prone shooting event.
+However, at the 1900 Summer Olympics, Mexican athletes won a bronze medal in the polo event, consisting of the three brothers Eustaquio, Manuel and Pablo Escandón.
+Since an American athlete, Guillermo Hayden Wright, was also part of the team, the International Olympic Committee (IOC) officially attributes this medal to a mixed team and not to Mexico or the United States.

+At the 1948 Summer Olympics, Mexico claimed its first Olympic gold medals in equestrian jumping, where both the individual and team titles were decided based on the same competition results.

 Mexican athletes have won a total of 77 medals, with diving as the top medal-producing sport.

 The National Olympic Committee for Mexico is the Mexican Olympic Committee and was created in 1923.
+It is currently headed by former Olympic diver María José Alcalá.

 Hosted Games

 Mexico was the first Latin American nation to host the Olympic Games on one occasion.